 Mission Statement, Philosophies, Objectives, Time Commitments, Alumni success, and Monetary Commitments

 Welcome!
 I found wrestling as a freshman in high school.
 It is a sport I love and have fun with.
 Our goal is to introduce the basics to athletes, teach them a variety of moves, and all in a fun interactive environment.
 We are so hands on it's hard not to fall in love.
-I am proud to say after 14 years of coaching other wrestlers, my own son told me he wanted to wrestle.
-He now has wrestled for 3 winters and completed a summer camp and learned the challenges and rewards of the sport.
+I am proud to say after years of coaching other wrestlers, my own son told me he wanted to wrestle.
+He now has wrestled for 5 winters and completed a few summer camps and learned the challenges and rewards of the sport.
 Hopefully after wrestling with your options, you choose to embark on this journey with us!

 What is the sport like?
 Two athletes compete against each other to score points or pin the other's shoulder blades to the mat.
 You score points by taking down your opponent, exposing their shoulder blades to the mat, or escaping from your opponent.
 It is a sport of control, strategy, and balance.
 It is a sport that both males and females can compete at all the way to the Olympic levels!
 You can learn the sport at any age.
 There is no bench or sideline for practices or competitions.
 Everyone will wrestle.
 The only equipment needed for practice are wrestling shoes and comfortable workout clothing.
-Competitions require a singlet (wrestling uniform), head gear (protects ears), and the wrestling shoes.
+Competitions require a singlet (wrestling uniform), head gear (protects ears), and wrestling shoes.

 - A core of values is the most important aspect of building a life around education and sports.